Welsh Tier Two League Cup

 The Welsh Tier Two League Cup is a football cup competition in Wales.
-It is played between the teams of the Cymru North and the Cymru South.
-The cup was founded in 2022 and is currently known as the Welsh Blood Service League Cup for sponsorship reasons.
+It is played between the teams of the Cymru North and the Cymru South; both leagues are at the second tier of the Welsh football league system.
+The cup was founded in 2022 and is known as the Welsh Blood Service League Cup for sponsorship reasons.

+Until 2025 it had teams competing in a regionalised draw up to and including the "regional finals", then a national final between the two regional winners.
+For 2025–26 it was changed so that the "regional finals" are removed and replaced by unregionalised semi-finals, with the national final then becoming the only final in the competition.

+It will not be played in 2026–27, due to the expansion of the Cymru Premier leading to an increased number of fixtures for each team.